tahsin-maria/tahsin-maria/README.md

 <img align="right" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="280"/>

-I'm **Tahsin Maria**, an Electronics & Communication Engineering student at **RUET (Batch '23)**, passionate about the intersection of hardware logic and software systems.
+I'm **Tahsin Maria**, an Electronics & Computer Engineering student at **RUET (Batch '23)**, passionate about the intersection of hardware logic and software systems.
 I architect solutions at the boundary of embedded systems, data structures, and full-stack development — writing code that is readable, efficient, and built to last.

 My engineering foundation spans digital design, analog circuits, and computer architecture, while my software instincts lean towards competitive programming, clean frontend interfaces, and algorithmic problem-solving.
 I believe in building deeply rather than broadly — and in understanding every layer of what I create.